Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

-                                         labels of the k nearest neighbors :doxy:`SoftNearestNeighborClassifier`    Nearest neighbor search for classification; returns the fraction of votes for a class instead of the majority vote :doxy:`CARTClassifier`                   Classification and regression tree :doxy:`RFClassifier`                     Random Forest based on a collection of CART classifiers
+                                         labels of the k nearest neighbors :doxy:`SoftNearestNeighborClassifier`    Nearest neighbor search for classification; returns the fraction of votes for a class instead of the majority vote :doxy:`RFClassifier`                     Random Forest based on a collection of decision trees
 =====================================    ========================================================================